ices-eg/wg_MGWG/README.md

 in topics that bring together and compare a wide range of approaches, methods, and datasets.

-To register, please email Maria Lifentseva <maria.lifentseva@ices.dk> and me to let us know you are attending the 2018 meeting.
+To register, please email [Maria Lifentseva](mailto:maria.lifentseva@ices.dk) and me to let us know you are attending the 2018 meeting.
 I will be following up with an email about logistics in Ispra.

 Feel free to forward the invitation to those you think might be interested.